eastern larch / tamarack (Larix laricina)

 Larix laricina branch

-Larch is a deciduous conifer with delicate leaves in fascicles.
+Larch is a deciduous conifer with delicate leaves on short shoots.

 However it stands apart immediately by the slenderness of its needles, their arrangement in many-leaved bundles, and the fact that the trees are deciduous, shedding the leaves in autumn.
 Below, see a larch photographed in a fen in northeast Ohio’s Summit County in a recent early November, with just a few leaves still hanging on.
 Note that the small cones are upright (erect), an unusual feature in the Pinaceae.